JoshElkind/mytutorAI/README.md

 - **Hosting:** Azure

-> Note: Backend and frontend are not currently hosted (taken down due to cost).
+> Note: Backend and Frontend are not currently hosted (taken down due to cost).
 For inquiries or access, please reach out to me.

 ## Demo Folder
 All demo videos and walkthroughs are available at: